sozu/py-pyracmon/README.md

 ## Overview

-This library provides functionalities to refine DB handling codes.
+This library provides functionalities which refine codes executing DB operations.
 The main peculiar concepts are *model declaration* and *relational graph*.

-*Model* is a class representing a table and its instance corresponds to a record.
-This library provides a way to declare the classes by reverse-engineering from actual tables.
+*Model* is the class representing a table and its instance corresponds to a record.
+This library provides a way to declare model classes by reverse-engineering from actual tables.
 Once you connect DB, model classes are importable from a module you specified.
 Those classes have various methods executing simple operations on a table.

 *Graph* is composed of *node*s and *edge*s, where each node contains a model object or any kind of value.
-Edge between nodes represents the relation between their values, such as relation between records. *Graph*s are designed to accept rows obtained from DB with straight-forward codes and provide flexible way to represent them, threfore, you will be free from suffering from the reconstruction of data structure of query result.
+An edge between nodes represents the relation between their values, such as relation between records. *Graph*s are designed to accept rows obtained from DB with straight-forward codes, which makes you free from suffering from the reconstruction of data structure for query result.
+Additionally, *graph view* provides intuitive interfaces to traverse it and *graph serialization* feature enables conversion from a *graph* into a `dict` with keeping its structure and applying flexible representation to each node.
+As a result, you no longer need to care how the result of DB operation is used in other modules.

-In addition, various utilties to construct SQL are available.

 On the other hand, this library does NOT support following features which are common in libraries called O/R mapper.

 - Query generation which resolves relations (foreign keys) automatically.
 - Object based query operation such as lazy loading or dirty state handling.
-- Database migration based on entity declarations.
+- Code first migrations, that is, database migrations based on entity declarations.

 ## Prerequisite